edgarhildering/low-resource-renew-script-for-Letsencrypt/README.md

-# renew script for Let's Encrypt
+# low resource renew script for Let's Encrypt

 ## Introduction
 Let's Encrypt is extremely popular when it comes to generating a certificate.
 This makes secure communication within everyone's reach.